hooroo/slate/README.md

 def my_future_method
   traceable_future do
-    //do something in a thread
+    # do something in a thread
-    //return something
+    # return something
   end
 end
 ```